 Funding for the Cancer Research UK Manchester Institute

-The total funding of the Cancer Research UK Manchester Institute for 2017 was £27m.
-The major source of this funding was awarded by Cancer Research UK via a core grant of £12.9m plus additional strategic funding of £5.5m.
+The total funding of the CRUK Manchester Institute for 2021 was £23.8m.
+The major source of this funding was awarded by Cancer Research UK (CRUK) via a core grant of £10.7m plus additional strategic funding of £2.7m.
 This funding enables the various scientific groups and service units within the Institute to carry out their research.

-The infrastructure of the CRUK Manchester Institute is funded by HEFCE generated income at a cost of £2.1m.
+The infrastructure of the CRUK Manchester Institute is funded by Research England generated income at a cost of £2.1m.

 The balance of the Institute’s funding is received from a number of additional sources.
 The research carried out through these additional projects enhances and supports the research undertaken by the core funding.